 If a problem occurs with the brake system, this message will appear on the DIC.
 If this message appears, stop as soon as possible and turn off the vehicle.
 Restart the vehicle and check for the message on the DIC display.
-If the message is still displayed or appears again when you begin driving, the brake system needs service.
-See your GM dealer.
-Pressing any of the four DIC buttons, if equipped, will clear the message from the DIC display.
-If your vehicle is not equipped with the four DIC buttons, pressing the trip odometer reset stem will clear the message from the DIC display.
+If the message is still displayed, or appears again when you begin driving, there is a problem with the brake system.
+See your GM dealer for service.
+Pressing any of the four DIC buttons or the trip odometer reset stem will clear the message from the DIC display.